Joel H. Johnson

 Joel Hills Johnson (March 23, 1802 – September 24, 1882) was a Latter-day Saint missionary and hymn writer, known for being the author of "High on the Mountain Top" (hymn no. 5 in the 1985 LDS hymnbook, English edition).
-Johnson was also the founder of Enoch, Utah.
+Johnson was also the founder of Enoch, Utah, and the founder of the ghosttown Johnson, Utah.

 Early life

 Johnson was born in Grafton, Massachusetts.
 His parents were Ezekiel Johnson and Julia Hills.
 When Johnson was still a child, his family moved to Vermont.
 Johnson eventually moved to Cincinnati and then back east to Pomfret, New York.